ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 |**UpdateInboxRules**|An inbox rule was added, removed, or changed.
 Inbox rules are used to process messages in the user's Inbox based on the specified conditions and take actions when the conditions of a rule are met, such as moving a message to a specified folder or deleting a message.|![Check mark](media/f3b4c351-17d9-42d9-8540-e48e01779b31.png)<sup>\*</sup>|![Check mark](media/f3b4c351-17d9-42d9-8540-e48e01779b31.png)<sup>\*</sup>|![Check mark](media/f3b4c351-17d9-42d9-8540-e48e01779b31.png)<sup>\*</sup>|

 > [!IMPORTANT]
-> If you have explicitly configured the mailbox actions to audit for any logon type prior to mailbox auditing on by default being turned on for organization, the existing settings are preserved on the mailbox and won't be overwritten by the default mailbox actions described in this section.
-To revert to the audit mailbox actions to their default values (which you can do at any time), see the [Restore the default mailbox actions](#restore-the-default-mailbox-actions) section later in this topic.
+> If you customized the mailbox actions to audit for any logon type *before* mailbox auditing on by default was enabled in your organization, the customized settings are preserved on the mailbox and aren't overwritten by the default mailbox actions as described in this section.
+To revert the audit mailbox actions to their default values (which you can do at any time), see the [Restore the default mailbox actions](#restore-the-default-mailbox-actions) section later in this topic.

 ### Mailbox actions for Office 365 Group mailboxes